How Are Alcohol-Free Spirits Made? Built From Scratch

 How AF Spirits Taste in Cocktails

-The worst AF cocktails taste like fruit juice with an aftertaste.
-The gap between best and worst is large — larger than in AF beer or wine — because the category is newer and the formulation challenges are bigger.
+The poorly-built AF cocktails taste like fruit juice with an aftertaste.
+The gap between best and worst is large, larger than in AF beer or wine, because the category is newer and the formulation challenges are bigger.

 AF spirits sit below the 0.5% ABV threshold in both the UK and US.
-That means they're not legally classified as alcohol for licensing purposes in either market.
+That means they sit outside alcoholic-beverage labelling regimes in either market and are regulated as conventional foods or low-alcohol drinks instead.

-Our labelling thresholds explainer covers this in more detail.
+The labelling thresholds explainer covers this in more detail.
 The short version: most commercial AF spirits are at or below 0.5% ABV, often lower.
-They are not legally alcohol in either jurisdiction, though UK label wording may vary until the consultation concludes.
+They are not legally alcohol in either jurisdiction, though UK label wording may vary until the consultation work concludes.

 The Bottom Line